 One common hardware problem that gamers and video renders encounter in their computer usage is an overheating GPU problem.
 GPU overheating can reduce the performance of your video card and in turn the performance of your computer.
-However, if you don’t solve this problem, then you may end-up with a permanently damaged graphics card.
-Although, there can be multiple reasons for an overheated GPU, but the information we are providing below will surely help you in dealing with this issue successfully.
+However, if you don’t solve this problem, then you may end up with a permanently damaged graphics card.
+Although there can be multiple reasons for an overheated GPU, the information we are providing below will surely help you in dealing with this issue successfully.

 What is ‘Too Hot’ for a GPU?

 Graphics cards these days are designed to run at varying temperatures so that users can enjoy their performance thoroughly.
 Therefore, as long as your video card is running at temperatures around 55-65 degrees it’s considered safe for gaming.
 Anything over 70 degrees is not preferred and beyond 80 degree Celsius it’s ‘too hot’.
 The exact temperature range may slightly differ according to the graphics card and you should read its manual for more information.